 NCL scripts that generates the SPI are at: http://www.ncl.ucar.edu/Applications/spi.shtml .
 One script reads ascii (text) for a specific station while the other script reads the Global Precipitation Climatology Project data set.
 Each script computes the SPI at user specified periods.
 The scripts can be readily modified to compute the SPI with other monthly data sets.
 Further, they could be modified to create a netCDF file for other uses.

 http://www.wrcc.dri.edu/spi/explanation.html: Technically, the SPI is the number of standard deviations that the observed value would deviate from the long-term mean, for a normally distributed random variable.
 Since precipitation is not normally distributed, a transformation is first applied so that the transformed precipitation values follow a normal distribution.
 The Standardized Precipitation Index was designed to explicitly express the fact that it is possible to simultaneously experience wet conditions on one or more time scales, and dry conditions at other time scales, often a difficult concept to convey in simple terms to decision-makers.
 Consequently, a separate SPI value is calculated for a selection of time scales, covering the last 1, 2, 3, 4, 5, 6, 7, 8, 9, 10, 11, 12, 15, 18, 24, 30, 36, 48, 60, and 72 months, and ending on the last day of the latest month.

-National Center for Atmospheric Research Staff (Eds).
-Last modified 03 Apr 2013.
+Keyantash, John & National Center for Atmospheric Research Staff (Eds).
+Last modified 11 Feb 2014.
 "The Climate Data Guide: Standardized Precipitation Index (SPI)."
-Retrieved from http://climatedataguide.ucar.edu/guidance/standardized-precipitation-index-spi.
+Retrieved from https://climatedataguide.ucar.edu/climate-data/standardized-precipitation-index-spi.